Der Blatt

 Der Blatt (דער בּלאַט, lit.
-"The Page" or "The Newspaper") is a weekly Yiddish newspaper published in New York City by Satmar Hasidim.
+"The Page" or "The Newspaper") is a weekly Yiddish newspaper published in New York City by Satmar Hasidic supporters of Rabbi Aaron Teitelbaum.

 History

 Der Blatt was established in 2000, as a direct result of the Satmar succession feud.
 Prior to that time, there was only one Satmar newspaper, Der Yid.
-In the dispute over the succession, Der Yid came under the control of the supporters of Rabbi Zalman Teitelbaum.
-This left the supporters of his rival, Rabbi Aaron Teitelbaum, without a platform for communication and public relations, prompting them to establish a newspaper of their own.
-The resulting publication, but promotes Rabbi Aaron, rather than Rabbi Zalman, as the legitimate successor of the previous rebbe.
+In the dispute over the succession, Der Yid came under the control of the supporters of Zalman Teitelbaum.
+This left rival supporters of his brother, Aaron Teitelbaum, without a platform for communication and public relations, prompting them to establish a newspaper of their own.
+The resulting publication promotes Aaron, rather than Zalman, as the legitimate successor of the previous rebbe, Moshe Teitelbaum.
 The publication adheres to a strict interpretation of tzniut that prohibits photographs of women on its pages.
 Der Blatt follows Satmar's anti-Zionist stance.
+Der Yid and Der Blatt function “more or less as official state organs” for Zalman and Aaron Teitelbaum respectively.

+In November 2020, Der Blatt broke the news of the wedding of Rabbi Aaron Teitelbaum's grandson, which was held during the COVID-19 pandemic.